If you’re looking for ways to help your newsletters stand out even more, why not give infographics a try?

 Step 1: Determine Your Newsletter’s Objective

 You may have an overarching strategy for your email communications, but each newsletter should have its own primary objective.
-For example, you may be introducing a new product, offering a discount, or simply giving information by directing users to an interactive presentation or slideshow about your brand.
+For example, you may be introducing a new product, offering a discount, or simply giving information by directing users to an interactive case study presentation or slideshow about your brand.

 It’s a good habit to choose that one thing you want your readers to do after reading each issue.

 Before you design your infographic, you need to zero-in on your objective and chalk out your core message.
 The kind of infographic you use will depend entirely on the message you want to communicate to your subscribers.